Tuesday, March 6, 2012

 10. "It's time to replace 100 year old incandescent technology!"

-Energy saving is not the only advantage a product can have.
+Energy saving is not the only "progressive" advantage a product can have.

 Incandescent lighting, including "old" simple regular incandescent lighting, has several specific usage advantages.